Cheesemans' Ecology Safaris

 – during your flights and transportation while traveling to/from your destination, and

 – during your trip as much as possible, especially when indoors with others.
-We realize this is impossible when rooming with someone and while eating.

 - Purchase travel insurance that covers you for any COVID-related costs should you test positive before, on arrival, or before returning home.
 See our Travel Insurance webpage for more information.